macroecolab/macroecolab.github.io/_members/kenshin_matsumoto.md

 ---

-Japanese 4th year student

-I am interested in the interaction between human and wildlife!

-My research is about Japanese serow (antelope goat)
+Hi, I'm Kenshin Matsumoto.
+I'm from Gunma Prefecture in eastern Japan.
+I'm a 4th year biology student interested in interactions between humans and wildlife.
+Currently, I am researching how the distribution of Japanese serow (antelope goat) is affected by deer and how it may shift in the future with climate change.